How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Introduction

 We tackle these challenges using ideas from \emph{multi-armed bandits}, a problem space focused on sequentially choosing between a fixed and known set of alternatives with a goal to increase the cumulative reward and/or converge on the best alternative.
 A multi-armed bandit algorithm needs to trade off \emph{exploration}, trying out various alternatives in order to gather information probably at the expense of short-term gains, and \emph{exploitation}, choosing alternatives that perform well based on the information collected so far.

 We consider a stylized model in which HITs arrive one by one, and the system sequentially assigns workers to a given HIT until it concludes that the answer is known with sufficient confidence.
 In particular, such system needs to ``explore'' the available workers in order to estimate their quality.
 We incorporate an insight from multi-armed bandits called \emph{adaptive exploration}: not only the exploitation decisions, but also the exploration schedule itself can be adapted to the data points collected so far (e.g., we can give up early on low-performing alternatives).
 To implement adaptive exploration, we take a well-known approach from prior work on multi-armed bandits and tailor it to our setting, connecting it with the stopping rules described above.

-We evaluate our algorithm on a simulation parameterized by a realistic workload, and find that it performs significantly better than the baseline uniform assignment of workers.
+Our algorithm performs significantly better than the baseline uniform assignment of workers.

-\xhdr{Sanitization.} Since our data set is somewhat sensitive, we, unfortunately, have been required to sanitize our results.
-In particular, for algorithm evaluation we used simulated workloads (parameterized by the properties of the collected real-life data).
-One advantage of using simulated workloads is that one can replicate our algorithm evaluation (after choosing some values for the first column in Table~\ref{tab:worker-HIT-groups-diff}).
+For algorithm evaluation we used the UHRS dataset discussed above, and also two previously published data sets from~\cite{Snow08,Ipeirotis10}.
+Since the UHRS dataset is somewhat sensitive, we have been required to sanitize our results, and in particular we only evaluate on simulated data parameterized by the key properties of that dataset.
+One advantage of using a simulated workload is that one can replicate our algorithm evaluation (after choosing some values for the first column in Table~\ref{tab:worker-HIT-groups-diff}).
 Also, we have been able to generate as much simulated data as needed for the experiments, whereas the available number of workers in the original data set was insufficient for some HITs.

-\xhdr{A note on scope.} We do not consider the issue of worker availability.
-While some workers may be more available than others, it is not clear how to incorporate that into algorithm evaluation with our data set.
-Likewise, handling ``spammers" is outside of our scope.